 In 1917 they moved to Helena, Montana.
 Later, Herbert and Mata moved to northern Illinois, in the town of Lombard in DuPage County.
 They lived there for several years.
 In 1941 they moved to Florida.
-They had a house built at 6351 2nd Avenue South, St. Petersburg Beach, Pinellas Co., Florida.
+They had a dream house built on the Pass-a-Grille Beach off St. Petersburg, Florida's Gulf Coast.
 Mata, who never had any children, died in St. Petersburg Beach, Florida at the age of 84 years, 7 months, and 24 days.

 Nathan Maxson Purviance (1839 - 1899)

 Herbert Austin Hover (1868 - 1951)

 Arthur William Purviance (1871 - 1872)*